 SMD LEDs (Surface Mount Light Emitting Diodes)

-Surface Mount or SMD LEDs are a special packages that can be easily surface mount on a PCB.
+Surface Mount or SMD LEDs are special packages that can be easily surface mounted on a PCB.
 SMD LEDs are usually differentiated based on their physical dimensions.
 For example, the most common SMD LEDs are 3528 and 5050.

 The next type of LEDs are Bi-color LEDs, as the name suggests, can emit two colors.
 Bi-color LEDs have three leads, usually two anodes and a common cathode.
 Depending on the configuration of the leads, the color will be activated.

 RGB LED (Red – Blue – Green LED)